zurmokeeper/excelize/README.md

 const workbook = createAndFillWorkbook();
 await workbook.xlsx.writeFile(filename);

+// write to a file, with password encryption const workbook = createAndFillWorkbook();
+await workbook.xlsx.writeFile(filename, {password: '123456'});

 // write to a stream
 await workbook.xlsx.write(stream);

+// write to a stream, with password encryption await workbook.xlsx.write(stream, {password: '123456'}));

 // write to a new buffer
 const buffer = await workbook.xlsx.writeBuffer();

+// write to a new buffer, with password encryption const buffer = await workbook.xlsx.writeBuffer({password: '123456'});
 ```

 ### CSV[⬆](#contents)<!-- Link generated with jump2header -->